 Our artist's studio is also open for the duration of the work cycle.
 Each day, a new "provocation" is provided, inviting the children to draw, paint, sculpt, or explore found materials.
 Throughout the year, students are given individual and group lessons in the various media we use.
 Once they know the medium, children are free to use it to create works of their own design.

-Students and their teachers enjoy a group meal together.
+Students and their teachers enjoy a vegetarian group meal together.
 We prepare all of our food onsite using high quality, organic fruits, vegetables, grains, legumes, and dairy.
 Our menu is culturally diverse and we encourage our students to take an "adventure bite" of new foods.
-At this time, we do not offer meat as providing local meat that is grown ethically is prohibitively expensive.
 We are respectful of alternative diets and food allergies but may not be able to accommodate some restrictions.

 The lights are turned down and students curl up with their favorite stories.
 We encourage all our students to rest quietly or nap before they rise to choose a quiet activity.